 LBST 4216 "Comparative Employment Relations"

-Jobs with Inequality: Financialization, Post-Democracy, and Labour Market Deregulation in Canada (University of Toronto Press, under review).
+Jobs with Inequality: Financialization, Post-Democracy, and Labour Market Deregulation in Canada (University of Toronto Press, forthcoming).

-John Peters, Phillipe Scrimger, and Mathieu Dupuis, "Financialization and Union Decline in Canada: the influence of sectors and core industries" Competition and Change (forthcoming).
+John Peters, Phillipe Scrimger, and Mathieu Dupuis, "Financialization and Union Decline in Canada: the influence of sectors and core industries" Competition and Change Vol. 24, no. 3-4 (2020): 268-90.

 "Inequality" in Heather Whiteside ed.
 Canadian Political Economy Today.
-Toronto: University of Toronto Press (forthcoming).
+(Toronto: University of Toronto Press, 2020).

 Christopher Kollmeyer and John Peters, “Financialization and the Decline of Organized Labor: A Study of 18 Advanced Capitalist Countries, 1970-2012” Social Forces Vol. 98 (1): 1-30.